Bayesian Dynamic Factor Models for High-Dimensional Matrix-Valued Time Series: An Application to a Large OECD Macroeconomic Panel

-We apply the matrix dynamic factor model to the macroeconomic panel constructed from OECD database.
-The dataset comprises 10 quarterly indicators of 19 countries from 1995.Q1 to 2023.Q3 for 115 quarters.
-The countries include developed economies from North America, Europe, Asia and Oceania.
-The indicators include real GDP, price indices, labor unit cost, unemployment, international trade and household consumption.
-Each time series is adjusted for stationarity through first differencing or logarithmic differencing, and standardized by demeaning and dividing by their standard deviations.
-Detailed descriptions of the dataset and transformation methods are provided in the Supplemental Appendix Section \ref{app:data_app1}.
+The dataset comprises 10 indicators for 19 developed economies from North America, Europe, Asia, and Oceania, observed from 1995.Q1 to 2023.Q3 (115 quarters).
+The indicators are real GDP, headline CPI, labor unit cost, exports, imports, unemployment, energy CPI, household consumption, core CPI, and food CPI.
+Each series is rendered stationary via first or logarithmic differencing and standardized to zero mean and unit variance.
+Detailed variable definitions and transformation codes are given in \ref{app:data_app1} of the Online Supplemental Materials.

-While theoretically one could compute marginal likelihood estimates to assess different orders of countries and variables, this approach is computationally intensive due to the large number of combinations.
-For this reason, we prioritize the global and regional economic significance of countries and the relationships among variables when ordering the data.
-Particularly, in terms of countries, we order the US the first, due to its status as the largest economy and its significant influence on the global economy.
-The UK, Australia, Germany and Japan follow, due to their significant position in the corresponding regional economy.
-Among the indicators, real GDP is prioritized as it serves as the critical measure of real economic activity, following by Headline CPI, given its importance as a key inflation indicator closely tied to price dynamics.
-We put labor unit cost the third, since it is crucial for insights into productivity.